The answer is… it depends – but let me explain.

 Back to pricing; the other end of basement cost is upwards of $80 PSF.
 This price could be from a really small basement with a lot of features or a high end custom basement.
 You would typically see a high price like this from a basement contractor who has a showroom with full time architects and interior designers or a basement finisher who’s taking advantage of you because they think you have unlimited money.
 Our basements simply don’t get this high because our pricing is fixed based on cost plus markup.
 Regardless of the home you live in or your budget amount, our price “is what it is.”
 ElkStone believes in offering you our “best price first” so there won’t be any gimmicks to get you to “sign up with us today” or a “sale, today only”.

-So in conclusion, you should expect to pay between $40 and $60 per square foot – but it totally depends on how many square feet you’ll be finishing in your basement and how many features you choose to include.
+So in conclusion, you should expect your basement finish to start at around $65 per square foot – but it totally depends on how many square feet you’ll be finishing in your basement and how many features you choose to include.